Our traditional Bouillabaisse is a fragrant saffron-infused, zesty stew resplendent with mussels, clams, shrimp and fish.

 - But do get them with the heads removed, because who wants to deal with that?
 And they make the shrimp spoil faster.

 - Get your shrimp frozen.
-It’s no brainer.
+It’s a no-brainer.
 They’ll be fresher, and you can keep them frozen for several weeks if needed.

 - Look at the color, too.
 Brown, black spots, yellow or anything off from the standard pink is a no go.